01 of 04

 Pull the Membrane From the Ribs

-Once it's up, just peel it away from the ribs.
-You can use a paper towel to help you grip onto the membrane since it can be a little bit slippery.
-If that's not the case, just keep a firm grip on it with your hands.
-Continue to pull it and it should come off the ribs in one whole piece.Continue to 4 of 4 below.
+Once you have it detached from one end, simply get a good grip and peel it away from the ribs.
+You can use a paper towel to help get ahold of the membrane since it can be a little bit slippery.
+Continue to pull away from where you started and it should come off the ribs in one whole piece.Continue to 4 of 4 below.

 04 of 04